stes/fairness_im_maschinellen_lernen/src/en_07_einfuehrung_datensatz_aufgeteilt.md

 display(fig);
 ```

 Our dataset provides even more information.
 It includes two population groups, each differing in a key characteristic.
 This characteristic might be gender, ethnicity, or age (such as older versus younger individuals).
-In our specific example, we classify individuals according to their fictional origin: “Grünhausen” and “Pinklandia.”
+In our specific example, we classify individuals according to their fictional origin: “Greenfield” and “Pinkville.”

 Each group contains 100 creditworthy and 100 non-creditworthy individuals.
 Therefore, the probability of being creditworthy is identical in both groups.